Up Above My Head

 "Up Above My Head" is a gospel song of traditional origin, first recorded in 1941 (as "Above My Head I Hear Music in the Air") by the Southern Sons, a vocal group formed by William Langford of the Golden Gate Quartet.
-In the version that is now the best-known, it was recorded in 1947 by Sister Rosetta Tharpe and Marie Knight as a duo.
+The version that became best known was recorded in 1947 by Sister Rosetta Tharpe and Marie Knight as a duo.

 Background

 The spiritual "Over My Head", apparently dating from the 19th century but of unknown authorship, contains many of the same lines as "Up Above My Head" - "Over my head / I hear music in the air../ There must be a God somewhere" - and may be presumed to be its origin.
 Civil rights leader Bernice Johnson Reagon changed the traditional words of the song in 1961, to "Over my head / I see freedom in the air...".
 In 1995, the National Association for Music Education (then known as the Music Educators National Conference) published a list of songs that "every American should know", which included "Over My Head".